qaul/qaul.net/README.md

-dedicated infrastructure was born out of the idea that a lot of people have phones, and that creating small scale networks with phones around you, without having to rely to SIM cards, cell towers or pre-setup WiFi networks can enable people to avoid censorship and surveillence.
+dedicated infrastructure was born out of the idea that a lot of people have phones, and that creating small scale networks with phones around you, without having to rely to SIM cards, cell towers or pre-setup WiFi networks can enable people to avoid censorship and surveillance.

 At the moment the qaul.net android client is a prototype!